-Note from Anne Moss: Kim O’Brien and I interviewed Desmond for our book, Emotionally Naked: A Teacher’s Guide to Preventing Suicide and Recognizing Students at Risk.
+Note from Anne Moss: Desmond Herzfelder is a freshman at Harvard University majoring in applied math and visual art.
+Kim O’Brien and I interviewed Desmond for our book, Emotionally Naked: A Teacher’s Guide to Preventing Suicide and Recognizing Students at Risk.
 We asked several young adults who struggled as teens how they survived a dark period in their lives and the coping strategies they used to find their way out.
 This is Desmond’s thoughtful response.

 by Desmond Herzfelder

 This, above all else, made the difference for me.